SkyflowFoundry/ServiceNow/README.md

 - Finally, execute the attached postman collection "VROL Package" by running all requests in its default order.

 #### Use this collection
 This collection creates an outbound connection which when invoked passes the API payload to VROL and receives back the raw response.
-Before using it, ensure that you have defined the vaultID, vaultURL and created the necessary mTLS certs provided in your VROL account and updated your postman collection.
+Before using it, ensure that you have defined the vaultID, vaultURL and created the necessary mTLS certs provided in your VROL account and updated your postman collection accordingly.